1 Introduction

 In 1186 BC, Teucer traveled from Cyprus to Ilium to join his brother Ajax on his campaign against Troy.
 When Teucer arrived in Ilium, Ajax had already been killed in battle and the Achaeans had been defeated.
 [149]

-Teucer returned to Cyprus, bringing with him the defeated Trojans who had wished to emigrate, and founded Salamis.
+Teucer led the Trojans who wished to emigrate back to Cyprus and founded Salamis.
 [150]

 5.2.3 Ajax, son of Teucer